juanjq/LST-camera_validation/README.md

 # LST-camera validation  (ongoing)
-Scripts to do the tests for the validation of the LST cameras
+Scripts to do the tests for the validation of the LST cameras.

+(Note): About the `lstchain` or `ctapipe` environements, needed in some stages of the analysis, see [https://github.com/cta-observatory](https://github.com/cta-observatory/cta-lstchain).
+You will need to execute `conda activate lst-dev` (or similar) before opening jupyter notebook.

 # Rate scans analysis
 ### Instructions to use

-(Note): You need to have installed `PyPDF2` package, you can do it with `conda install -c conda-forge pypdf2`, and also not strictly requiered but recommended to use `lstchain` or `ctapipe` environement, see [https://github.com/cta-observatory](https://github.com/cta-observatory/cta-lstchain)
+(Note): You need to have installed `PyPDF2` package, you can do it with `conda install -c conda-forge pypdf2`, and also not strictly requiered but recommended to use `lstchain` or `ctapipe` environements.
- And execute `conda activate lst-dev` (or similar) before opening jupyter notebook.

  1. Copy `.result` files from CaCo to your computer or PIC, inside some folder